ow2-quick-app-initiative/poi-quick-app/README.md

 If you are familiar with Github, just fork the repository and push your contributions.

 The code of the quick app is in the [`/quick-app`](https://github.com/ow2-quick-app-initiative/poi-quick-app/tree/main/quick-app) folder of the repository.
-The web application is in the [heritage-quick-app-web repository](https://github.com/pbesteu/heritage-quick-app-web).
+The web application is in the [poi-quick-app-web repository](https://github.com/ow2-quick-app-initiative/poi-quick-app-web/).

 If you don´t know how to start, please login to Github and [raise an issue with your intentions and suggestions](https://github.com/ow2-quick-app-initiative/poi-quick-app/issues/new).